Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

-Gabe Vincent and his Miami Heat teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Miami Heat, Gabe Vincent included, take the court versus the Denver Nuggets at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Vincent's performance, we break down his available prop bets, using stats and trends, below.
+Below, we look at Vincent's stats and trends to help you pick out the best prop bets.

 Gabe Vincent Prop Bets vs. the Nuggets